NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/note.md

 ﻿# Note
-Introduction to the fundamental component in chart: Note.
+> This chapter will introduce to the fundamental component in chart: Note.

 ::: warning Note
 **Compatibility level for each field is specified individually.**